ShamsArfeen/A-Linux-FileSystem/README.md

 If a directory in the given path does not exist, it outputs an error message saying ”the directory XXX in the given path does not exist” where XXX is the name of the missing directory.

 If a file with a given pathname does not exist, it gives an error ”the file does not exist”.

+## Copy a filesyntax: CP [srcname] [dstname]

+This command should copy a file titled srcname to a file titled dstname.
+The srcname and dstname will be an absolute paths.

+If there’s not enough space in the disk, it outputs an error saying ”not enough space”, otherwise it creates a copy of the source file at the destination.

+If a directory in the given paths does not exist, it outputs an error message saying ”the directory XXX in the given path does not exist” where XXX is the name of the missing directory.

+If a file with a given pathname already exist, it overwrites it.
+If  either srcname or dstname is a directory, it gives an errory saying ”can’t handle directories”.